Pnaghavi/Weather-Storm/README.md

 Docker, doxygen, google test, Visual Studio Code, and Elam are all working on raspberry pi.
 This required a number of library installed including http and json.
 The milestones have not changed yet as there is five days remaining to the due date of the project.

-Working Aspects of the project
+Working Aspects of the Project
 ---

 Currently the Elma project can be made with the docker installed on the pi.
 Elma can also be made by calling the make file in the terminal.